ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/SITES.md

     }
     close(FH);

 Now we have to change the array that is being read.
-You want to change it so that it reads from all the repos taht are involved in the train.
+You want to change it so that it reads from all the repos that are involved in the train.
 In this case we want to add this:

     elsif($train eq "2"){
     @ary = ("gtrepo-bsc","gtrepo-osdc-icgc","gtrepo-osdc-tcga","gtrepo-dkfz","gtrepo-ebi","gtrepo-etri","gtrepo-riken","gtrepo-cghub");}